 I'm confused about PIN's and Passwords, What's the difference?

 Some systems require a PIN (Personal Identification Number) to login while others refer to this as a Password.

 Motlow has several systems that students need to access during their course of study: MyMotlow, MSCC Online/D2L and Email.
 Your Password/PIN for your Email account is validated at the same location as your PIN for MyMotlow.
 All PINs and Passwords are initially created when you apply for admission to Motlow State Community College through MyMotlow.

 Computer Login Guide:

 Email Accounts: Username is (First Initial, Last Name and MMDD of birth date).

 Pin/Password: Is the numeric pin you initially created when you applied to Motlow CollegeMyMoltow plus your first name initial (using a capital letter) and last name initial (lowercase); example 123456De (unless you have changed it since initially applying to Motlow) plus your first name initial (capital letter) and your last name initial (lowercase letter).

-MyMotlow: You must use your Student ID ( SSN or Student "A" number) and your PIN.
+MyMotlow: You must use your Student ID (Student "A" number and use a capital A or it will not allow access) and your PIN.

 I just changed my password and now neither the old or new password works.